arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 npm install @fortawesome/pro-light-svg-icons
 ```

-## Using fontawesome icons in Angular applications
+## Using Font Awesome icons in Angular applications

-We can use fontawesome icons in Angular applications two ways depending upon our requirements
+We can use Font Awesome icons in Angular applications two ways depending upon our requirements

 1. Using Explicitly in Component
 2. Using Icon library

-Steps to use fontawesome icons at component level
+Steps to use Font Awesome icons at component level

 1. In app.module.ts file import FontAwesomeModule from @fortawesome package as shown below
 ```